StewBC/cc65-Chess/readme.txt

 As the Apple II doesn't have cursor-up and cursor-down keys the keys O and L work as alternatives to the those cursor keys.

+There's a video showing the Apple II version here: https://youtu.be/PPy-cg4ghDY

 Oliver Schmidt
 Jan 19, 2020